 What kind of qualities and skills does a volunteer need to have?

-You need to be motivated to support people with alcohol and drug issues.
-Having a non judgmental attitude is also crucial.
+You need to be motivated to support people with alcohol and drug issues and have a non judgmental attitude.
 You will need to be comfortable working as part of a team and communicating with good interpersonal and basic written skills.

 Can I volunteer as a therapist?